 - Short-term Memory—While it is easy to focus on more recent events, you should base your review on the employee's work performance over the entire year.

 - Cultural and Racial Assumptions—Avoid making assumptions based on race, ethnicity, national origin, sexual orientation, religion, gender or age.
 Stereotyping leads to inaccurate assessments of performance and is illegal when used as a basis for employment decisions.

 - Group Rating—Although it is possible that all of your employees are excellent, it is unlikely.
 Most employees perform satisfactorily, with a few standouts who do excellent or very poor work.
 Evaluate your employees as individuals, rather than as a group.

 - Focus on results-based evaluations: You should have objective, fact-based measures upon which you judge performance.
 Employees performing the same job function should be evaluated by the same measures.

 - Back it up: Throughout the year, keep track of your employees' performance.
 Meet regularly with them to discuss their projects and activities.
 Use written talking points at these sessions, and keep copies.
 This will help you to look objectively at the quantity and quality of work your employees have done throughout the year.

-- Educate yourself: Learning and Development offers programs on managing conflict, understanding personality types, conducting performance reviews, and many other topics to enhance your management skills.
+- Educate yourself: Professional Development Services offers programs on managing conflict, understanding personality types, conducting performance reviews, and many other topics to enhance your management skills.